amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

 Further Reading
 ===============

-An introduction to linear models for Regression and Classification can be found in Chapters 3, 4 of :cite:t:`bishop`, or in Chapters 3-5 of :cite:t:`hastie`.
+An introduction to nonlinear least-squares methods can be found in :cite:t:`NocWri06NumOpt`.
+Indepth literature on modern trust-region solvers can be reviewed in:
+:cite:t:`ralfit`,
+:cite:t:`kanzow`,
+:cite:t:`adachi`,
+:cite:t:`ConGouToi00TR`, and
+:cite:t:`galahad`.

 .. toctree::
     :maxdepth: 1